Prajapati-vijay/Django-Channels/README.md

 ```
 python manage.py runserver ```

-You will see that ASGI server will be running instead of normal WSGI sever.
+You will see that the ASGI server will be running instead of the normal WSGI server.

+Now connect to ws://127.0.0.1:8000/ws/test/